TiesNetwork/node-ebml/README.md

 [EBML](http://ebml.sourceforge.net/) stands for Extensible Binary Meta-Language and is somewhat of a binary version of XML.
 It's used for container formats like webm or [mkv](http://www.matroska.org/technical/specs/index.html).

+This fork supports universal schema - you can create your own document structure specific to your project.

 # install